Objet petit a

 In the psychoanalytic theory of Jacques Lacan, objet petit a (French for "object little a"; "a" for "autre", i.e. other) stands for the unattainable object of desire, a projection or reflection of the ego made to symbolise otherness, like a specular image, as opposed to the big Other (written as capitalised "A") which represents otherness itself.
 It is sometimes called the object cause of desire, as it is the force that induces desire towards any particular object.
-Lacan always insisted that the term should remain untranslated, "thus acquiring the status of an algebraic sign" (Écrits).
+According to Alan Sheridan's note to his translation of Écrits: A Selection, Lacan always insisted that the term should remain untranslated, "thus acquiring, as it were, the status of an algebraic sign".

 Origins

 Jacques-Alain Miller, Lacan's protégé, traces the idea back to Sigmund Freud's Three Essays on the Theory of Sexuality, out of which Karl Abraham develops the notion of the "part-object", a concept further developed by his student, Melanie Klein, which in turn inspired Donald Winnicott's idea of the "transitional object".